Round up of the Challenge on Saturday the 2nd April 2005

 What actually happened

 The children arrived on the day, and although the turnout was low (only 4), spirits were high.
 There were, after all, some decent prizes for grabs, and the points would be added to their previous totals.

 They got down and built well.
 Dale successfully distracted little Danny - but I let him know what Dale was up to - and he wised up.
 I paired the teams - Danny with Gabriel, and Dale with Janak.

 Dale is a Solid Engineer, and a Good Driver, Janak is a good team member and gets on with it.
 Danny is an excellent driver, and Gabriel is an excellent engineer - so I thought this pairing would even up the odds - how wrong I was!

 Twenty minutes in, the teams have found their wheels - and I was already worried about Danny and Gabriel’s choice.
 Gabriel was worried that it wouldn’t steer very well, and so was I. But Danny was the teams chosen driver (for all but one of the Sumo rounds) - so Gabriel went with it.
 They had chosen the blocky old 20 x 30 technic wheels.
-There construction was fairly heavy, and only they bothered with any style pieces.
+Their construction was fairly heavy, however they were the only team that bothered with any style pieces.

 Dale & Janak went with the large balloon tyres, and went for a minimalist construction - but with a lot of pinned beams for front and rear bumpers - these looked fairly effective.

 As construction was nearing its end, each team were now testing their vehicles.
 Dale & Janak had four wheel drive, and theirs steered fairly easy.
 Danny & Gabriel were having problems, and I gave the teams an additional 10 minutes - not enough.

 We took initial photos of the vehicles before they ran into trouble.